katur/eegi/README.md

 The project is organized into four main apps centered around the project data:

 - `worms` captures the *C. elegans* strains used in the screen.
-- `clones` captures the theoretical identity of the RNAi clones, including mapping information.
+- `clones` captures the RNAi clones (theoretically) used in the screen, including mapping information.
 - `library` captures the physical RNAi stocks used in the screen, including sequencing results.